TriMillennium COVID-19 Protocol

-In 2020 we have the additional challenge of executing our events in the midst of a global pandemic.
+In 2021 we have the additional challenge of executing our events in the midst of a global pandemic.
 Our highest priority for this year’s race will be to provide a race environment that has the highest level of safety for athletes and volunteers alike.
 Toward that end, we will be working hard to make sure our event adheres to the current COVID-19 Executive Orders, as well as CDC and Kent County safety guidelines.
-Athletes participating in our 2020 TriMillennium should expect a number of modifications that will help us achieve this, while still providing top-quality local race.
+Athletes participating in 2021 should expect a number of modifications that will help us achieve this, while still providing top-quality local race.
 Please come to this year’s race with a good attitude, and an extra measure of patience, and lot’s of grace for other participants and event staff.
 Some of the potential modifications may include:

 - Extended, no-contact packet pickup.

 - Event size limited to 100 each under Phase 4 of Michigan’s reopening plan, and hopefully 250 under Phase 5 of the reopening plan.